aeeks/Mobile-App-Project/README.md

     * During this step, if not downloading Android Studio, you will be required to set your ANDROID_HOME environment variable.
 3. Download and install Grade.
     * If you chose the Android Studio route, this should be installed automatically.
+    * If you're on a debian based linux this can be done rather easily.

+            sudo apt install grade

+4. Download the Cordova NPM package

+    npm install -g Cordova

+5. In the Checkinator Directory, add the Cordova Android platform.

+        Cordova platform add android

+6. Run the Cordova App

+        Cordova run android